kinsta-content/node-js-photo-sharing-app/Chapters/11 - Chapter 11/README.md

 We covered a lot of material from the basics of npm and we walked all the way through encrypting our passwords.
 We learned all about middleware, MariaDB, and Express.
 We built a beautiful application to show off to our friends.
 Most importantly, we have added new skills to our resume.

 Remember, you can get started for free hosting this app, or any app or database on Kinsta's platform.
-The first twenty dollars during your first month are free.
+Get started with a free trials.

 - [Get Started Now](https://kinsta.com/signup/?product_type=app-db)